by Dan Smith

 - This happens when authors become so enthralled with media exposure that the book becomes secondary.
-It can evolve into a near addiction for accolades and for coverage such as national TV.
+It can evolve into a near addiction for accolades and coverage, such as national TV.

 - Don’t demand all seven courses be delivered to your publicity table at once.
-Enjoy the entire experience of the meal, be patient, and understand that at some point, it will end.
+Enjoy the entire experience of the meal, be patient, and understand that it will end at some point.

-- Like gluttony, greed is the offspring of several other sins, and one of the most common sins of book promotion.
+- Like gluttony, greed is the offspring of several other sins and one of the most common book promotion sins.
 It happens when authors get a taste of publicity and demand more, and more, and more, and become unreasonable.

 - Once greed starts, it is almost impossible to control.
 Greed may work on Wall Street, but it bankrupts book promotion.